 (b) the Western Australian Marine Act 1982 in relation to vessel licences issued under that Act.

-[Section 114 amended by No. 8 of 2012 s.
+[Section 114 amended: No. 8 of 2012 s.
 59.]

 115. Sheriff exempt from some licensing requirements

 (1) The sheriff and any delegate of the sheriff may sell property seized under an order made under this Act without holding any licence to do so that is required under a written law.